QuantumTradeLogic/QuantumTradeLogic.github.io/index.md

 layout: home
 ---

-## Securing our future, one trade at a time
+Securing our future, one trade at a time.